 When Erik is not at camp, he runs two other businesses and is the father of four children between the ages of 15-23.

-This will be Stu Pawlak's 13th year at Camp Eagle Ridge and his 7th year on staff!
+This will be Stu Pawlak’s 14th year at Camp Eagle Ridge and his 8th year on staff!
 Stu is our Assistant Director and co-Waterfront Director.
+Stu is also an American Red Cross certified Lifeguard Instructor and trains our lifeguards, throughout the summer, to a high standard.

-Stu is from Middleton, Wisconsin, and currently teaches high school science in Oshkosh, Wisconsin.
-Stu is also the Assistant Swim Coach at the high school.
+Stu is from Middleton, Wisconsin, and is currently teaching High School in Oshkosh, Wisconsin.
+He is also the assistant swim coach for the boys swim team.

 Katie Shields has been attending Camp Eagle Ridge since she was seven years old!
 This will be her 17th summer!
 This year, Katie will be our Program Director, heading up all of our evening programs and events.
 She will also be coaching our girls'counseling staff.